min2ha/ukwa-site/content/target/64425/index.en.md

   "subject": null
 }

-# Petition: Amnesty for anyone who was a minor that arrived In Britain between 1948 to 1971

 A petition for the government to  give amnesty for the Windrush Generation that came to the UK between 1948 to 1971.